osmandapp/web/main/docs/user/personal/profiles.md

 In the article [Navigation settings](../navigation/guidance/navigation-settings.md) you can find the relevant settings of the OsmAnd app that you can use in your journeys.

 - [Navigation type](../navigation/guidance/navigation-settings.md#navigation-type).
-Gives you the option to choose the type of navigation depending on how you are travelling and whether you have an internet connection.
+Provides options to select the type of navigation based on your mode of travel and whether you have an internet connection.
 - [Route parameters](../navigation/guidance/navigation-settings.md#route-parameters).
-These are settings that determine how the app will calculate a route to reach your destination.
+These settings determine how the app calculates routes to reach your destination.
 - [Screen alerts](../navigation/guidance/navigation-settings.md#screen-alerts).
 This navigation setting allows you to enable the Alerts Widget and select which alerts you want to see on the app screen while navigating.
 - [Voice prompts](../navigation/guidance/navigation-settings.md#voice-prompts).
 Audio instructions during navigation help you as a driver or pedestrian get to your destination while navigating a selected route.
 - [Vehicle parameters](../navigation/guidance/navigation-settings.md#vehicle-parameters).
 Allows you to select the correct parameter settings to help you avoid problems when navigating a route.
 - [Customise route line](../navigation/guidance/navigation-settings.md#customize-route-line).
-With this setting you can choose the appearance of the route line that will be visible on the map during navigation.
+With this setting, you can choose the appearance of the route line that will be visible on the map during navigation.
 - [Map during navigation](../navigation/guidance/navigation-settings.md#map-during-navigation).
 The map is used during navigation to determine your location, plan your route, and land orientation.
 - [Animate own position](../navigation/guidance/navigation-settings.md#animate-own-position) (*iOS*).
 For *Android*, this item is located in the [Other](#other) section of the *General Settings* menu.
 This setting provides a smooth animation of the My Position point moving on the map during navigation.
 - [Detailed track guidance](../navigation/guidance/navigation-settings.md).
 Allows you to match your route to nearby roads to enhance turn-by-turn instructions.
 Available settings: *Ask every time* or *Always*.

 :::info
-There are no navigation settings in *Browse map* profile.
+There are no navigation settings in the *Browse map* profile.
 :::